 There are many benefits to getting a second opinion including potential new treatment options, awareness of available clinical trials and increased confidence in medical decisions.
 However, there are several things to be aware of when seeking a second opinion.

 - Seeking a second opinion can be time consuming.
 This is an important consideration as often doctors advise to start treatment for osteosarcoma as soon as possible.
 Therefore, if seeking a second opinion will delay treatment it is important to discuss with your doctor the impact, if any, this delay could have.

-2. Most clinicians will discuss medical cases in a A group of medical professionals who meet to plan a person's treatment. meeting (also known as an MDT).
+2. Most clinicians will discuss medical cases in a multidisciplinary team meeting (also known as an MDT).
 In these meetings doctors come together to discuss and decide on treatment plans specific to an individual’s case.
 Additionally, doctors will sometimes reach out to external doctors who are experts in a specific area for a second opinion.
 Therefore, It can be useful to ask who else has been involved in the treatment plan and whether a second opinion has already been sought.

 3. Sometimes asking for further clarity may increase confidence in the decisions being made.
 Sitting down with your doctor and asking them to explain how they reached a decision can help you to decide whether a second opinion could be useful.

 Second opinions can be very useful and open new doors, but it’s important to discuss options with your doctors and make a decision which is right for you.

 How to Get a Second Opinion

 When looking for a second opinion the first point of contact is your medical team.
 Firstly, they will be able to answer your questions and provide details on who was involved in the decision making.
 They then may be able to advise you on an osteosarcoma specialist(s) or sarcoma specialist centre who can review your case and advise on the next steps.